liaowow/hackerrank-prac/README.md

 A hash function takes a string (or some other type of data) as input and returns an array index as output.

+It is said to be **deterministic**.
+That means the hashing function must always return the same index when given the same key.

 In order for our hash map implementation to guarantee that it returns an index that fits into the underlying array, the hash function will first compute a value using some scoring metric: this is the hash value, hash code, or just the hash.
 Our hash map implementation then takes that hash value **mod (%)** the size of the array.

 This guarantees that the value returned by the hash function can be used as an index into the array we’re using.